 This report provides the status of the California UI Fund and includes information on the current and projected fund balance, receipts, disbursements, and contribution rates.
-In addition, this report will provide information on some of the UI extended and enhanced benefit programs being implemented in response to the global pandemic known as COVID-19.
+In addition, this report will provide information on some of the UI extended and enhanced benefit programs previously implemented in response to the global pandemic known as COVID-19.

 During March 2020, the federal government authorized a series of UI initiatives in response to the COVID-19 pandemic through the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020, the Continued Assistance Act also in 2020 and the American Rescue Plan Act of 2021.
 Among the provisions of this legislation, three new programs were formed, Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC) and Federal Pandemic Unemployment Compensation (FPUC - known in California as Pandemic Additional Compensation or PAC).
-All of these UI initiatives are funded with federal dollars.
+All of these UI initiatives were funded with federal dollars.

-The PUA program provides up to 86 weeks of benefits and is available starting with weeks of unemployment beginning February 2, 2020, through the week ending September 4, 2021.
-This program covers individuals who are business owners, independent contractors, self-employed workers, freelance workers, or other workers affected by COVID-19.
-Additionally, these individuals must not otherwise qualify for regular unemployment compensation (UC), PEUC or extended benefits (EB) under state or federal law.
+The PUA program provided up to 86 weeks of benefits and was made available starting with weeks of unemployment beginning February 2, 2020, through the week ending September 4, 2021.
+This program covered individuals who were business owners, independent contractors, self-employed workers, or freelance workers affected by COVID-19.
+Additionally, these individuals must not have otherwise qualified for regular unemployment compensation (UC), PEUC or extended benefits (EB) under state or federal law.

-The PEUC program provides up to 53 weeks of benefits to those who have exhausted their regular UI claim and is available in California from March 29, 2020 through September 4, 2021.
+The PEUC program provided up to 53 weeks of benefits to those who had exhausted their regular UI claim and was available in California from March 29, 2020, through September 4, 2021.

-The PAC program provided an additional \$600 per week to individuals who are collecting regular UI, as well as those newly created pandemic assistance programs PUA and PEUC.
+The PAC program provided an additional \$600 per week to individuals who were collecting regular UI, as well as those newly created pandemic assistance programs PUA and PEUC.
 The \$600 per week PAC program was available in California from April 4, 2020 through July 31, 2020.
 Subsequent federal legislation extended the PAC program at a lower \$300 per week level from December 27, 2020, through September 4, 2021.

-The Federal government also approved payments in the amount of \$300 per week called the Lost Wages Assistance (LWA).
-These payments were available from week ending August 1, 2020 for six weeks.
+By presidential memorandum, the federal government also approved payments in the amount of \$300 per week called the Lost Wages Assistance (LWA).
+These payments were available from July 26, 2020, for six weeks.

 Beginning June 7, 2020, California also became eligible for the Federal Extended Benefit program, also known as FED-ED.
-This program adds up to 20 weeks for eligible claimants who have exhausted their regular and PEUC claims.
-With the provisions of the CARES Act, the Federal government will pay all of the FED-ED benefits through September 11, 2021.
+This program added up to 20 weeks for eligible claimants who had exhausted their regular and PEUC claims.
+With the provisions of the CARES Act, the federal government paid all of the FED-ED benefits through September 11, 2021.

 The UI Fund ended 2019 with a balance of \$3.3 billion.
 Due to the sudden and immense impact of COVID-19, the UI Fund became temporarily insolvent on April 29, 2020, and fluctuated in and out of solvency until maintaining a deficit starting June 3, 2020.
-California continued to borrow funds to pay regular UI benefits in 2020.
-California ended 2020 with an approximate loan balance of \$17.8 billion.
-In 2021 the estimated year-end loan balance is \$24.3 billion and \$26.7 billion by the end of 2022.
+California has continued to borrow funds since that time and ended 2020 with a loan balance of \$17.8 billion.
+The estimated year-end loan balances are \$20.2 billion at the end of 2021, \$21.8 billion at the end of 2022 and \$21.5 billion at the end of 2023.

-Unemployment levels were 786,000 in 2019 and 1,950,000 in 2020.
-Those levels are estimated to be 1.6 million in 2021 and 1.5 million in 2022.
+Unemployment levels were 1,913,000 in 2020.
+Those levels are estimated to be 1.4 million in 2021, 1.1 million in 2022 and 892,000 in 2023.

-The UI regular benefit payments covered by the State's UI Fund were \$5.1 billion in 2019.
-The UI regular benefit payments climbed to \$26.8 billion in 2020 as California grappled with this crisis.
-Benefit payments are expected to drop to \$12.4 billion in 2021 and further to \$9.1 billion in 2022.
+The UI regular benefit payments climbed to \$26.7 billion in 2020 as California grappled with this crisis.
+Benefit payments are expected to drop to \$9.6 billion in 2021, \$6.7 billion in 2022 and further to \$5.6 billion in 2023.